edwinunger/edwinunger.github.io/_posts/2015-04-06-dbc-phase-1-day-1.md

 Here are the two problems that we had to solve:
 <br>
 <br>
-Roman Numerals is pretty straightforward, we needed to provide all of the cases for 1, 5, 10, 50, 100, and 1000.
-Where we got tripped up was solving for 4, 9, 14, 40, 400, etc. We eventually realized that our hash needed to be twice as long, but once we added them in our code worked like a charm.
+Roman Numerals is pretty straightforward, we needed to provide all of the cases for 1, 5, 10, 50, 100, 500, and 1000.
+Where we got tripped up was solving for 4, 9, 14, 40, 90, 400, and 900.
+We eventually realized that our hash needed to be twice as long, but once we added them in our code worked like a charm.
 <br>
 <br>
 {% highlight ruby %}